Halloween special offer banner

 The headline and the image are the apples of the eye here.
 They are perfect for interacting with new visitors convincing them to provide their names and emails, and eventually making them register.

 ii.
-Hydrant’s $5 Off For Email Subscription
+Hydrant’s $5 Off for Email Subscription

 Hydrant is all about keeping you hydrated with its unique dissolving drink mixes that are packed with balanced electrolytes.

-They are offering a $5 incentive to sign-up with emails.
+They are offering a $5 incentive to sign up with emails.

 Hydrant’s Discount Popup

 iii.
-AppSumo’s Popup With 10% Off For Email Subscription
+AppSumo’s Popup With 10% Off for Email Subscription

-AppSumo is currently the number one lifetime deal hosting firm for software and SaaS tools.
-They are using a strategic popup to insist new visitors to submit their emails, along with permission to send future emails.
+They are using a strategic popup to insist new visitors submit their emails, along with permission to send future emails.

 AppSumo offers 10% off to capture emails.

-The specialty of this email popup is that the main value is apparent at first glance due to its large font.
 Plus, they have carefully added a sentence below the title and above the opt-in form to get permission to send future promotional emails.

 You will realize you are permitting them to send marketing emails, but you will still submit your email because you will be excited about the discount.

-3. Gamified Popups To Capture Emails – Examples
+3. Gamified Email Capture Pop-Up Examples

 Sometimes, it’s better to offer something out of the box to grab the attention of the buyers.
 A great way to do that is to include some sort of game as part of the email opt-in process.

 This is a unique email popup strategy that often works well if you have good offers in place.
+Following are some great examples of gamified popups.

 i.
 Christmas Spint The Wheel Popup by Optimonk